How to Create a Buyer Persona: A Step-by-Step Guide (+ Free Templates)

-In this blog, we’ll share a step-by-step guide on how to create a buyer persona, along with proven buyer persona templates and examples from which you can take inspiration.
+In this blog, I’ll share a step-by-step guide on how to create a buyer persona, along with free buyer persona templates and examples.

 What Is a Buyer Persona?